zhangshaolei1998/Awesome-Simultaneous-Translation/README.md

 This is a paper list of Simultaneous Translation, organized by publication year.

+We also collect a paper list organized by different categories.
+Refer to [Here](https://github.com/Vily1998/Awesome-Simultaneous-Translation/blob/main/Papers%20by%20Categories.md).

 ### 2002

 - Translation Unit Concerning Timing of Simultaneous Translation. *LREC 2002*. [[PDF](http://www.lrec-conf.org/proceedings/lrec2002/pdf/136.pdf)]